samadali786/samadali786/README.md

 - 🌱 I’m currently learning ...

-        • In depth understanding of Cybersecurity frameworks and tools(Wireshark, Tcpdump, Linux CLI, Splunk) and how to secure the network(monitoring network traffic), endpoints, and data from unauthorized access.
+        • In depth understanding of Cybersecurity frameworks, malware static and dynamic analysis, using tools like (Wireshark, Tcpdump, Linux CLI, Splunk, VirusTotal, Process Monitor, VirtualBox), and how to secure the network(monitoring network traffic), endpoints, and data from unauthorized access.

 - 📫 How to reach me: ...